Short homology bases for hyperelliptic hyperbolic surfaces: Homology of edges and loops

-The following lemma from surface topology shows that if the curves of $\cH$ on $\Sigma$ satisfy the condition from Lemma \ref{lem:lift_nonsep} then their lifts in $\cH^{\#}$ generate $H_1(S,\Z)$.
+The following lemma from surface topology shows that if the curves of $\cH$ on $\Sigma$ satisfy the condition from Lemma \ref{lem:lift_nonsep} then their lifts in $\cH^{\#}$ are part of a basis of $H_1(S,\Z)$.
 In the following we call a \emph{partial basis} a set of homology classes that can be completed into a homology basis.

 \begin{lem} Let $S$ be a compact orientable surface of genus $g \geq 1$ and let $a_1, \dots, a_{n}$ be distinct curves on $S$ with the following properties \begin{enumerate} \item[1)] $a_1, \dots, a_{n}$ are simple closed curves, \item[2)] $S \smallsetminus (a_1 \cup \dots \cup a_{n})$ is connected. \end{enumerate} Then $n \leq 2g$ and the homology classes $[a_1], \dots, [a_{n}]$ form a partial basis of $H_1(S,\Z)$. \end{lem}